-Sure, Illyes says right there in the document that crawl budget “is not something most publishers have to worry about.”
+Sure, Illyes says in the document that crawl budget “is not something most publishers have to worry about.”
 But how can that be?
-Many of us may not have sites with thousands upon thousands of URLs, but we shouldn’t undervalue getting a more efficient crawl.
-Especially when we can get it by improving our website.
+Many of us may not have sites with thousands upon thousands of URLs, but we shouldn’t undervalue getting a more efficient crawl, especially when we can get it by improving our website.

 To improve our crawl budget, we first have to understand it.
-We need to learn what Googlebot looks at when determining it.
+Then, we need to learn what Googlebot looks at when determining it.
 Only then can we get a more efficient crawl for our site.

-In case you forgot what Googlebot does: “Crawling is its main priority, while making sure it doesn’t degrade the experience of users visiting the site.”
+In case you forgot what Googlebot does: “Crawling is its main priority while ensuring it doesn’t degrade the experience of users visiting the site.”

 Googlebot’s job is to crawl your site.
-But it also wants to serve up good pages for users to view.
-Crawl budget helps it do both.
+But it also wants to serve up helpful pages for users to view.
+The crawl budget helps it do both.

 We’ve seen many definitions of crawl budget over the years.
 And no offense to the ones who’ve done so before, but we’ll take Google’s definition over anyone else’s any day.

-Google defines crawl budget as the number of URLs Googlebot can and wants to crawl.
+Google defines the crawl budget as the number of URLs Googlebot can and wants to crawl.

-There are two parts to this definition: 1) how many URLs Googlebot CAN crawl, and 2) how many it WANTS to.
-To understand this, we have to look at the factors that make up crawl budget, “crawl rate limit” and “crawl demand.”
+This definition has two parts: 1) how many URLs Googlebot CAN crawl, and 2) how many it WANTS to.
+To understand this, we must look at the factors that make up the crawl budget, “crawl rate limit,” and “crawl demand.”

-Although Googlebot’s sole purpose in life is to crawl, crawl, crawl, it doesn’t want to serve up every page a site has.
-Not many users would want that.
-Instead, Googlebot imposes a limit—a maximum fetching rate—made up of the “number of simultaneous parallel connections Googlebot may use to crawl the site.”
+Although Googlebot’s sole purpose is to crawl, crawl, crawl, crawl, it doesn’t want to serve up every site page.
+Not many users would like that.
+Instead, Googlebot imposes a limit—a maximum fetching rate—of the “number of simultaneous parallel connections Googlebot may use to crawl the site.”
 This is based on two things:

 Yes, you can limit the crawl rate of your site.
-Although you’d probably only want to lower it in extreme cases, like if your server gets hit with too many requests.
+However, you’d probably only want to lower it in extreme cases, like if your server gets hit with too many requests.

 This is what Googlebot wants to crawl.
 Two things determine crawl demand:

-We hope you’ve got good links.
-Popular links get crawled more often so they’re fresh for the index.
-Google actively works to “prevent URLs from becoming stale in the index.”
+We hope you’ve got valuable links.
+Favorite links get crawled more often, so they’re fresh for the index.
+Google works to “prevent URLs from becoming stale in the index.”

 Crawl demand is inarguably more important than your crawl rate limit.
-If your site doesn’t have good links to demand Googlebot to crawl it, your crawl rate limit won’t matter—Googlebot will stop crawling.
+If your site doesn’t have excellent links to demand Googlebot to crawl it, your crawl rate limit won’t matter—Googlebot will stop crawling.

 Illyes reports that “having many low-value-add URLs can negatively affect a site’s crawling and indexing.”
-Bad or worthless links, basically.
+Weak or worthless links.
 Here are the kinds of bad links you’ll want to avoid:

-You now know how Google defines crawl budget.
+You now know how Google defines a crawl budget.
 And you know that links play a huge role in a healthy crawl.
-Now it’s time to find out what you can do to improve the crawl budget of your site.
+So, now it’s time to find out what you can do to improve your site’s crawl budget.

 Write A+ content (AKA not duplicate, not low quality).
-In case you needed yet another reminder, Google doesn’t like duplicate or spammy content.
+If you need another reminder, Google doesn’t like duplicate or spammy content.
 The content on your site should help answer a user’s query.
-So why waste Google’s time crawling the same content when you can expand your authority with a unique answer?
+So why waste Google’s time crawling the same content when you can expand your authority with a different answer?

 Fix page errors.
-Pages with soft 404s and other errors can take up crawl budget meant for better pages.
-Identify which pages have errors and then work to fix them.
+Pages with soft 404s and other errors can take up the crawl budget for better pages.
+Instead, identify which pages have errors and then work to fix them.
 For example, long redirect chains can slow down crawling (but you knew that already).
-Cut those down and you’ll have a more efficient crawl that won’t get clogged up jumping from page to page.
+Cut those down, and you’ll have a more efficient crawl that won’t get clogged up by jumping from page to page.

 Increase your site speed.
-Site speed directly affects crawl health, which is a factor for your site’s Crawl Rate Limit.
-The faster your site, the more open connections Googlebot has to your site.
-And considering that users will leave a site that doesn’t load within 3 seconds, you have plenty of reasons to make your site lightning-fast.
+Site speed directly affects crawl health, a factor for your site’s Crawl Rate Limit.
+The faster your website, the more open connections Googlebot has to your site.
+And considering that users will leave a website that doesn’t load within 3 seconds, you have plenty of reasons to make your site lightning-fast.

-Improving your crawl budget and having a good website are one and the same.
-Crawl budget optimization requires the same hard work that goes into making a good user experience.
-Since even small websites should follow Google’s guidelines—not just large ones—everyone should be conscious of their crawl budget and how they can improve it.
+Improving your crawl budget and having a good website are the same.
+Crawl budget optimization requires the same hard work for a good user experience.
+Since even small sites should follow Google’s guidelines—not just large ones—everyone should be conscious of their crawl budget and how they can improve it.